vinfreecs/genga/Documentation.md

  * The time step, in days
  * The output name
  * The Energy output interval, in time steps.
 When it is set to zero, then no Energy outputs are written.
  * The Coordinates output interval, in time steps.
-When it is set to zero, then no coordinate outputs are written.
+When it is set to 0, then no coordinate outputs are written.
+When set to -1, then the multi simulations mode prints only the last time step per sub-simulation.
  * The number of outputs per Coordinate output interval.
  * The Coordinates output buffer, in time steps.
 If this is larger than 1, then the coordinate outputs are written only block-wise to increase the performance especially in the multi simulation mode with lots of consecutive outputs.
 The energy outputs within a buffer size are skipped in this mode.
  * The file name of irregular coordinate output calendar. "-" means no irregular outputs.
 See [here](#markdown-header-irregular-coordinate-output) for more details.